PyCharm: History

 The beta version of the product was released in July 2010, with the 1.0 arriving 3 months later.
-Version 2.0 was released on 13 December 2011, version 3.0 was released on 24 September 2013, and version 4.0 was released on November 19, 2014.
+Version 2.0 was released on December 13, 2011, version 3.0 was released on September 24, 2013, and version 4.0 was released on November 19, 2014.

-PyCharm became Open Source on 22 October 2013.
-The Open Source variant is released under the name Community Edition–while the commercial variant, Professional Edition, contains closed-source modules.
+PyCharm became open source on October 22, 2013.
+The open source variant is released under the name Community Edition while the commercial variant, Professional Edition, contains closed-source modules.

+As of December 2022, JetBrains has discontinued PyCharm Edu and IntelliJ IDEA Edu.
+The educational functionality is now bundled with the Community and Professional editions of IntelliJ IDEA and PyCharm.
+Users are encouraged to install the Community or Professional editions and enable educational features through the IDE settings.

+In April 2025, PyCharm Professional Edition and PyCharm Community Edition were merged into a "unified product", now simply called PyCharm.
+The new version of PyCharm can be used free of charge, with a licensing fee available to gain access to features previously exclusive to the Professional Edition.